Roti bakar: Indonesia

-Many flavors have been developed for modern tastes, such as hagelslag, crushed Oreo biscuits, or chocolate syrup.
+Many flavors have been developed for modern tastes, such as meses, crushed Oreo biscuits, or chocolate syrup, savory variants imitating western-styled sandwiches also exist.

 Malaysia and Singapore

 In Malaysia, coconut jam and cold butter are a popular combination to spread on roti bakar.
 This may be the inspiration for the Singaporean kaya toast which was created by Hainanese immigrants.

 The city of Ipoh in Perak is known for its kopitiam establishments, where roti bakar accompanied with local tea or coffee beverages and a serving of half boiled eggs is a staple order during morning or afternoon tea.

 A variation on roti bakar is roti titab, a thick warm toast with kaya spread onto all four corners and topped with a half-boiled egg.